 Every patient reacts differently to asthma, allergies and disorders of the immune system.
 From congestion caused by an allergic reaction, to breathing difficulties associated with asthma or complications from immune-system disorders, relief is here at UT Health East Texas Physicians.

-We provide patients with individualized care to treat symptoms associated with asthma, allergies, and immune system disorders.
+We provide patients with individualized care to treat symptoms associated with asthma, allergies and immune-system disorders.
 Our goal is to help our patients find relief by easing symptoms and preventing complications.
-We are committed to treatment that gives patients freedom to live more full and active lives.
+We are committed to treatment that gives patients freedom to live more full, active lives.